 If you’ve visited California before, you know how varied the entire state is.
 Parts of Northern California are so remote that it almost feels like another state entirely.
 Southern California is especially diverse, being home to Los Angeles, San Diego, many beach towns, Death Valley National Park, Joshua Tree National Park, and more.
 The list is almost endless.
-Below, we’ve highlighted some of our favorite boondocking locations in SoCal that are completely free.
-Remember, not all of these are big-rig friendly, and availability is always first-come, first-served.
+Below, we’ve highlighted some of our favorite boondocking locations in SoCal with no camping fees Remember, not all of these are big-rig friendly, and availability is always first-come, first-served.

 Blair Valley Campground